rakeshNaini1552/IOT-temperature-humidity-detector/README.md

 # IOT-temperature-humidity-detector

-Sure, here are step-by-step instructions for a naive user to run the provided code:
+Here are step-by-step instructions for a naive user to run the provided code:

 ### Running the Flask Server (`server.py`):